 - Heat the soy milk - Pour the soymilk into a pot and heat it on the stove until it reaches 110 – 115 degrees Farenheit (43 – 48C).
 To be extra safe regarding avoiding harmful bacteria, you can bring the soymilk to a boil first and then allow it to cool to the proper temperature.

-- Pour the warmed soy milk into a bowl
+- Pour the warmed soy milk into a bowl (or Instapot)

 - Add starter - Mix in the 1/4 cup of live Yogurt (or pre-packaged yogurt starter)